Danny Yee >> Travelogues >> Oxford Blog

 Oxford, Transport — November 2024

 In 2018, Andrew Gilligan wrote "Despite the huge numbers of cyclists using them, Oxford’s main roads and junctions are still laid out almost entirely for the benefit of the motor vehicle".
 Sadly this remains true, and though a few stretches of road have more or less decent cycling provision along them, there is still not a single Oxford junction actually designed for walking and cycling, rather than having minimal pedestrian provision and ad hoc features to support cycling tacked on as an afterthought.
-But if we venture a little out of Oxford, there is now one junction whose design really does take walking and cycling seriously, and which I would want to show to visitors.
+But if we venture a little out of Oxford, there is now one junction whose design really does take walking and cycling seriously, and which could be shown to others as a model.
 That is the roundabout just south of Kidlington, where Frieze Way and Bicester Rd connect with Oxford Rd.

 photo